newbthenewbd/Foreport/README.md

 </p>

 # Preamble
-Do you use Minecraft 1.12 only because you _have_ to?
-Do you _hate_ how the game feels with the "improvements" brought about by Minecraft 1.12?
-Do you wish that Minecraft _took a step back_ for the better?

-So it just now did! **Foreport** is a mod conceived by regular Minecraft players like you, after we identified the problems because of which we replied with a strong **yes** to all the above questions.
-With Foreport installed, the replies to the first and second question become a strong **nope** — it becomes visible that 1.12 actually introduces a variety of _true_ improvements to the game, only overshadowed by the things broken in that version — and fixed in Foreport!
+Once upon a time, long before the year 2012 became a thing, after two long years of development, **Minecraft 1.0.0** has been released.
+Those of us for whom the stream worked, and those lucky to have personally attended MINECON 2011, have watched Markus "Notch" Persson pull the release lever.
+That release marked the point of no return, shaping the path that Minecraft would follow for years.
+Many changes to the game's mechanics were since made, and none crucial.
+They all felt like updates, and [few complained](http://www.nerdragecomic.com/strips/2011-10-21.jpg), only to be [mocked by others](https://twitter.com/jeb_/status/421564096019189760).
+Nobody had thought of changing the game's logo, adding more notifications than there were already, or worse yet noticeably modifying the way Steve moved...
+Until Minecraft 1.12.

+And so people have [complained](https://www.reddit.com/r/Minecraft/comments/66s2px/in_17w16b_players_can_now_run_backwards_without/), [complained](https://www.reddit.com/r/Minecraft/comments/6vxg4a/please_let_players_disable_all_the_tutorial_stuff/), and [complained some more](https://www.reddit.com/r/feedthebeast/comments/72toja/jei_vs_112s_vanilla_recipe_guide/).
+Many of them refrained from using 1.12, and enjoyed the long time support provided by modders for the versions 1.11.2 and earlier.
+Yet, sooner than later, Minecraft 1.12.2 managed to have become the new 1.7.10, the Minecraft version with all the mods and servers, probably owing to the releases following it [being](https://bugs.mojang.com/browse/MC-121381) [even](https://bugs.mojang.com/browse/MC-132135) [worse](https://www.reddit.com/r/Minecraft/comments/adcpuf/its_really_a_shame_that_customized_world/).
+After some time, even the most dedicated modders have slowly begun phasing out the releases of their mods for the Minecraft versions older than 1.12.

+That was when **Foreport** came about.
+After identifying the most annoying problems of Minecraft 1.12, we have conceived a mod to resolve them, once and for all. **And that very mod is now, right here, available to you.**

 # Features
 But wait, what does Foreport even change?
-The quasi-hellish experience of vanilla 1.12, along with how slick and performant Foreport is, just makes it kind of hard to remember.
-Let's look in the Foreporter's Log™!

-* Hooray, a clean, modern Minecraft version with the horrible bugs fixed!
-Wait, did I somehow become morbidly obese? **Why do I bury in the ground while sneaking?** Time to get that exercise!
-* Yay, I am now fit and no longer bury in the ground! **But hold on, why am I unable to walk backwards normally?** Is it because of the trashy corset that they forced onto me during the update?
-Whew, took it off, back to sanity!
-* ~~Achiev^H^H^H^H^H^H~~ Advancements warrant these notification boxes called _toasts_ to appear, because advancements are awesome. **But why am I rewarded with toasts, or perhaps penalized considering their frequency, every single time I find a recipe?** Let's hire a wizard to only pass the advancement ones!
-* **Did anyone mention a recipe?** Like, from a recipe book?
-But, but, it conflicts with my ~~TMI~~ ~~NEI~~ JEI!
-Not to mention, real Steves remember the recipes!
-Burn that one or something, I just don't want to see it again.
-* Phew, these took a while.
-Time to enjoy my comfortable... **JAVA EDITION**? ...wait, so is that still the real Minecraft? **AWAY WITH THIS SIGN!**
-* Hey, look, an Enderman!
-Let's feed him the leftover trash, what could possibly happen?
+The answer is simple - **it only changes back** and **it only changes what Minecraft broke**.
+Oh, you want the details?

+* **The Minecraft versions 1.11.2 and earlier have made the player's body twist when they walk backwards.** Minecraft 1.12 removed that functionality, claiming that it was a bug, and **Foreport brings it back**.
+* **Since Minecraft 1.12, sneaking slightly buries the player in the ground.** But Foreport fixes that, of course.
+* **Minecraft 1.12 introduces a recipe book...**
+* **...and these annoying things called _toasts_ to pop up every single time a recipe is acquired or the game assumes that you don't know how to walk.** None of that in Foreport!
+* Last but not least, **Minecraft 1.12 introduces a new logo**.
+You know, the one with the **JAVA EDITION** inscription, to remind you that [this](https://gamepedia.cursecdn.com/minecraft_gamepedia/thumb/0/0a/Bedrock_1.12.0.png/1200px-Bedrock_1.12.0.png) is now the true Minecraft. **With Foreport it's not!**
+* And if you actually **like** ~~and subscribe to~~ a change introduced in Minecraft 1.12 and reverted in Foreport, **it's all configurable**!
+Except the new logo.
+Those who like the new logo are a statistical error, and, more importantly, it's difficult to make a config option for it.
+If you are a statistical error, just remove `assets/minecraft/textures/gui/title/edition.png` from the mod's `jar` file.

 # Screenshots
-Finally!
-You have finished reading through all the mess supposed to explain what the mod is, or just knew to scroll all the way down there and look at the screenshots...
-And you're out of luck, because we have figured that pure screenshots wouldn't convey the idea of the mod.
-Here, have a trailer movie.
+So you've been here all this time only to look at the screenshots?
+I might have some bad news for you...
+But here, have a trailer movie.

 <p align="center"><a href="https://github.com/newbthenewbd/Foreport/raw/master/treasures/Foreport.mp4"><img width="710" src="treasures/play.jpg" alt="Foreport Trailer Movie"/></a></p>

 Can you make anything out of the movie?
-No??? ...fine, let's be honest, we hardly can as well, however awesome or not be it.
-[Thankfully, we have actually uploaded very legible snapshots!](https://www.curseforge.com/minecraft/mc-mods/foreport/screenshots)
+No? ...fine, let's be honest, we hardly can as well, however awesome or not be it.
+[Thankfully, we have actually uploaded very legible comparison snapshots!](https://www.curseforge.com/minecraft/mc-mods/foreport/screenshots)

 # Installation
-Finally times two!
-You have finished reading through all the mess, inspected the trailer movie trying to spot the differences, and further inspected the snapshots.
+So you have finished reading about the features, inspected the trailer movie trying to spot the described differences, and further inspected the snapshots.
 Or you may have simply scrolled all the way down there, completely ignoring the data we threw at you, whatever.
 From now on, we will assume that you liked Foreport and want to install it.

 Foreport can be downloaded from within [GitHub](https://github.com/newbthenewbd/Foreport/releases/latest) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/foreport).
 Simply choose the latest `jar` file, download it and put it into the `mods` directory, usually located under `%appdata%\.minecraft` on Windows, `~/.minecraft` on Linux, and `~/Library/Application Support/minecraft` on macOS.